 HMICFRS published a highly critical report: Stop and Search Powers: Are the police using them effectively and fairly? in 2013.
 HMICFRS examined over 8,700 searches and found that 27% were conducted without sufficient grounds to justify them.
 HMICFRS were critical of police leaders for having a poor understanding of effective stop and search and for not doing enough to promote best practice in their forces.

 Following the publication of the report Theresa May introduced a package of reforms designed to “contribute to a significant reduction in the overall use of stop-and-search.”
 These reforms required police forces to do more to monitor and scrutinise their use of the powers.
 The reforms also introduced new training standards and guidance (some of which was voluntary) designed to promote best practice.

 In February 2019 the Government announced changes designed to make it easier for the police forces worst effected by violent crime to use their stop and search powers.
 These changes relaxed voluntary guidance introduced by Theresa May to promote the ‘best use of stop and search’ for these forces.
-Following the appointment of Boris Johnson as Prime Minister the Government announced that these changes would be reviewed with a “view to rolling… [them] out across all forces".
+In August 2011, following the appointment of Boris Johnson as Prime Minister, the Government announced that these changes would be extended to all police forces in England and Wales.

 Official statistics on the use of stop and search have not yet been published for 2018/19.
 However, some police forces, including the Metropolitan Police, have indicated they have substantially increased their use of stop and search in 2019.